naibarn/SmartSpec/.smartspec-docs/workflows/global_registry_audit.md

 - Variations across auth/authz/audit/rate-limiting specs are high-risk.
 - Treat runtime-mode warnings in this area as release blockers.

+### Cross-registry collisions (v5.6)

+- If the same name exists in primary and supplemental registries with conflicting meaning:
+  - treat the primary as authoritative
+  - add a remediation plan to reconcile or formally declare the boundary

 ### UI component drift (optional)

 - If `ui-component-registry.json` exists, align UI component names to it.